-Workflows that are introduced or enhanced in Storage Manager 9.7 are included in the guide of Cluster Management Using ThinkSystem Storage Manager for DM Series.
+Workflows that are introduced or enhanced in Storage Manager 9.7 are included in the guide of Cluster Management Using ThinkSystem Storage Manager.
 The following workflow is introduced in Storage Manager 9.7:

-New simplified user experience for ThinkSystem Storage Manager for DM Series as default.
+New simplified user experience for ThinkSystem Storage Manager as default.

-Workflows that are introduced or enhanced in Storage Manager 9.6 are included in the guide of Cluster Management Using ThinkSystem Storage Manager for DM Series.
+Workflows that are introduced or enhanced in Storage Manager 9.6 are included in the guide of Cluster Management Using ThinkSystem Storage Manager.
 The following workflow is introduced in Storage Manager 9.6: